frankframework/frank-manual/docs/source/deploying/security.rst

    application.security.http.authenticators.inMem.username=ADMIN
    application.security.http.authenticators.inMem.password=PASSWORD1234

 You notice that the first line in this snippet references the type "IN_MEMORY".
 This is one of five types available for authentication.
 The types of authenticators are listed below.
-The types and their properties can be found in the table "Authenticators & Properties."

 1. "AD", ActiveDirectory
 #.
 "CONTAINER", Jee